 Throughout history, there have been many famous Armenians who have made great contributions in the fields of arts, science, business, politics, and many other areas.
 Even though Armenia is a small nation between the Black and Caspian Seas and geographically disconnected from many other countries, its culture and influence have left an indelible mark on the world.
 In this blog post, we will take a look at some of the most influential and important Armenians in the world.
-So go on and take a break from playing on a casino online to learn about these national treasures.
+So go on and take a break from playing at a casino online to learn about these national treasures.

 Arshile Gorky was one of the most important visual artists of the 20th century, helping to define the avant-garde and modern art movement.
 Born in Armenian in 1902, Gorky immigrated to the United States as a teenager where he became a renowned painter, sculptor, and teacher.
 Famously described as a ‘classic among classicists’ of the New York School of abstract expressionists, many of his works merge abstract shapes and semi-realistic elements to create a unique style he is now renowned for.